-Rosemont College welcomes qualified men and women from the community to take classes in the Traditional Undergraduate College, space and resources permitting.
-Courses that have already reached their maximum enrollment are not open to visiting students.
+Rosemont College welcomes qualified men and women from the community to take classes, space and resources permitting.
+Courses that have already reached their maximum enrollment are not open to visiting/non-degree students.

 Send completed application to:

 1400 Montgomery Ave

 Visiting Students: General Information

 - May take up to two courses, per semester

 - Courses can be taken for credit or audit.
 Courses taken as an audit are not given a grade and do not earn credit.

 - Visiting students cannot earn a degree from the College through the visiting student program.
 If a visiting student wishes to matriculate as a degree student, they must apply through the Admissions Office.
 Up to 6 credits taken at Rosemont may be applied to the degree program once admitted.

 - Visiting students must adhere to all academic calendar dates, deadlines, and procedures for adds, drops, withdrawals, and incomplete/temporary grade requests.